-Currently we are in a transition period, since the removal of National Curriculum Levels descriptors and the implementation of Curriculum 2014.
-During this period of transition we are working closely with the Local Authority on a pilot project to develop effective and accurate assessment and tracking systems, which will allow us to assess children's progress accurately in all areas of the curriculum.
+We continue to work with the Local Authority on a pilot project to develop effective and accurate assessment and tracking systems, which will allow us to assess children's progress accurately in all areas of the curriculum.

 Our school statement needs to be read in conjunction with our Assessment, Marking and Feedback and Teaching and Learning policies.